Local Led Kokoda

 Day 6 Rest day in Kagi Village

-Day 7 Kagi to Templeton's One via Nadoori to see the last Fuzzy Wuzzy Angel who sadly passed away in December 2017.
+Day 7 Kagi to Templeton's One via Nadoori to see the home of the last Fuzzy Wuzzy Angel who sadly passed away in December 2017.

 Day 8 Templeton's One to Eora Creek